How to Learn Game Coding (For Kids)

 This takes a lot of patience, because you’ll spend a lot of time fixing mistakes (also known as “bugs”).

 That’s why it’s important to work on a project that you like!
-If you just learn coding from a book, you might get bored and give up more quickly.
+If you just learn coding by reading a book, you might get bored and give up more quickly.

 Q: Why did you start coding?